attorneys, now proudly fighting

 Posted in Workers' Compensation on March 31, 2026

 Key Takeaways Arizona law requires reporting injuries quickly and filing within one year.
 Failing requirements may result in denial or delays in benefits.
 Attorneys improve outcomes by accurate filings and meeting deadlines.
 Attorneys represent appeals under Arizona Revised Statutes § 23-930.
 Hiring may be unnecessary for minor, accepted claims with timely benefits.
-Suffering a workplace Read More…
+Suffering a Read More…

 Posted in Workers' Compensation on November 11, 2025

 Key Takeaways Most Arizona workers receive settlement within weeks to two months after ICA approval.
 Insurers usually issue payment 15 to 45 days after final approval.
 Law requires payment within 15 days after the award becomes final.
 The decision becomes final about 10 to 15 days after approval.
 Paperwork errors can delay payment.
-After months Read More…
+After Read More…

 Posted in Workers' Compensation on November 11, 2025